readytensor/rt-datasets-binary-class-imbalance/README.md

 # rt-smote-project-datasets

-Datasets for Binary Classification used for SMOTE Project
+Datasets for Binary Classification used for SMOTE Project on Ready Tensor.